NamandeepNegi/MultyComm-Assignment/Readme.md

 This project implements a **Full-Stack Form** for capturing client data, saving it to MongoDB, and sending conditional email notifications based on the selected **Disposition**.

-It was designed and developed with a **production-quality architecture**, following best practices used by senior developers.
+It was designed and developed with a **production-quality architecture**.

 ---